danielxplus/IcyTower/README.md

 ## Project Overview
 Icy Tower is a freeware video game by Swedish game developer Free Lunch Design.
 It is a platform game set in a tower, where the player's goal is to jump from one "floor" to the next and go as high as possible without falling and plunging off the screen.
-It was developed by Free Lunch Design, and we decided to clone it as part of our OOP course.<br> This project is an Object-Oriented Programming (OOP) game built using **C++ and SFML**.
+This project is an Object-Oriented Programming (OOP) game built using **C++ and SFML**.
 The game features a dynamic environment, character animations, and an engaging gameplay loop.

 ### Our Project Includes